VEGAN VANILLA PECAN BARS

 Most people think of smoothies when it comes to protein powders, but I wanted to share something a bit more exciting, so these vegan Raw Vanilla Pecan Dream Bars were born.

 All of their products are some of the cleanest you can find, which is why I support them.
 Not to mention, they are the best tasting plant protein powder I have ever tried in my life.
 The “Vanilla Lucuma” is my absolute favorite and it tastes and smells delicious straight out of the bag, seriously.
 I’ve mentioned this a few times before on the blog.
 This is the same flavor I used for my Snickerdoodle Cookie Protein Bites.

 So many protein powders on the market have so many weird ingredients, additives, preservatives or chemicals.
 Well, not their products.
-The ingredients in the Vanilla Lucuma are: Sprouted Brown Rice, Yellow Pea, Sacha Inchi, Cranberry Seed, Lucuma Fruit, Ceylon Cinnamon, Ginger Root, Vanilla Bean, Heirloom Red Banana, Jerusalem Artichoke, Baobab Fruit, Himalayan Pink Sea Salt and Stevia Leaf.
+The ingredients in the Vanilla Lucuma are: Yellow Pea, Sunflower Seed, Pumpkin Seed, Sacha Inchi, Cranberry Seed, Lucuma Fruit, Ceylon Cinnamon, Ginger Root, Vanilla Bean, Heirloom Red Banana, Jerusalem Artichoke, Baobab Fruit, Himalayan Pink Sea Salt and Stevia Leaf.
 Impressive.

 According to Sprout Living, their products are: *Raw * Vegan *Organic *Non-gmo *Gluten-free